-19. Juniperus macropoda Dhup, Dhoop Pooh, Gue, Tabo, Lari, etc. Wood is used for making pencils, pen-holders and walking sticks, Volatile oil used as a substitute for oil of J. communis 20.
-Malva rotundifolia Khubasi Kaza and elsewher e near villages Plant is used as a potherb and shoots as salad.
+19. Juniperus Dhup, Pooh, Wood is used for macropoda Dhoop Gue, Tabo, Lari, etc. making pencils, pen-holders and walking sticks, Volatile oil used as a substitute for oil of J. 20.
+Malva rotundifolia Khubasi Kaza and elsewher e near villages communis Plant is used as a potherb and shoots as salad.
 Seeds are useful in bronchitis.
 Flowers contain tannin.
 21. Onoma hipidum Ratanjot Gaojaban Sporadic in Gue, Ledang, Rangrik and Sagnum area Red roots are adulterated in Ratanjot; Red dye obtained from the roots is used for dyeing and colouring foodstuffs.
 Plant is regarded as tonic demulcent, diuretic and refrigerant.
 Root paste can be applied to cuts and wounds.
 22. Physochlaina praealta Laltang Sporadic in Mane and Pin Valley areas Tield alkaloids like Aropene and Hyoscyamine, which enter into various modern fomulaitions as antidote, sedative, narcotic, anodyne and in dilation of the pupil.
 23. Rhododendron anthopogon Talis, Talispatra Alpine area in Pin valley, Leaves posses stimulant properties.
 These are aromatic and

-Gulling, are administered

-Bar and as an errhine to

-Kungri produce sneezing

-24. Taraxacum Khurmang, Sporadic Roots are used as
+Gulling, Bar and Kungri are administered as an errhine to produce sneezing 24.
+Taraxacum officinale Khurmang, Dandelion Sporadic to moderate all over the area Roots are used as diuretic, stomachic, hepatic stimulant and tonic.
+Young plant is used as vegetable.

-officinale Dandelion to diuretic,

-moderate stomachic,

-all over hepatic stimulant

-the area and tonic.
-Young

-plant is used as

-vegetable.